 The Office of Records and Registration determines the transferability of courses from other colleges/ universities and in most cases will give the transfer course a SCSU course number.
 Courses that are not transferred as an SCSU course must be approved by the individual department that offers that course.
 The student is responsible for obtaining this approval.
 Keep in mind that not all courses need to have an equivalency at SCSU to transfer.
 However, if you feel that a course should be equivalent to an SCSU course, you would need to complete the Business Course Transfer Request form to determine its transferability.

 How do I find the equivalencies of courses that I took in another Minnesota institution?

-U.select (formerly CAS) is an online tool that will help you view program requirements, course equivalencies, and see how courses you have taken or plan to take transfer to another college or university.
+U.select is an online tool that will help you view program requirements, course equivalencies, and see how courses you have taken or plan to take transfer to another college or university.